apache/openwhisk-wskdeploy/specification/README.md

 ## Purpose

-In general, the goal of this specificatio is to evolve a simple grammar to describe and deploy a complete OpenWhisk package without having to use any APIs.
+In general, the goal of this specification is to evolve a simple grammar to describe and deploy a complete OpenWhisk package without having to use any APIs.
 Specifically, this specification defines two file artifacts, along with YAML schema, that are used to describe OpenWhisk Packages for deployment to a target OpenWhisk platform; these are:

 - **Package Manifest file**: Contains the Package definition along with any included Action, Trigger or Rule definitions that comprise the package.
 This file includes the schema of input and output data to each entity for validation purposes.
 - **Deployment file**: Contains the values and bindings used configure a Package to a target OpenWhisk platform provider’s environment and supply input parameter values for Packages, Actions and Triggers.
 This can include Namespace bindings, security and policy information.